Advocating for H.R. 1384 and S. 1129 — National Improved Medicare for All

 Our vision: Universal Healthcare in the form of national improved Medicare for all, single-payer healthcare.
 Work with us to pass H.R.
-676 and advocate for improvements to S. 1804.
+1384 and S. 1129.
 EPSPAN members include healthcare providers and non-medical people in the Eastern Panhandle of WV.
 We have been working together since 2008.
 EPSPAN is:

 - Part of a nationwide movement building the critical mass needed to achieve national Improved Medicare for All / single-payer healthcare

 - A chapter of Physicians for a National Health Program